sahanaTimmanagoudar/Decathlon-excel-dashboard/README.md

 ## Project Overview

-This project analyses 30,000 synthetic retail transactions to understand sales performance across sport categories, customer demographics, and time.
+This project analyses retail transaction data to understand sales performance across sport categories, customer demographics, and time.
 It tracks how sales, orders, and customer retention shift by gender, year, and sport type, giving a full picture of business performance in a single interactive view.

+## Data Source

+The dataset used for this project is the [Decathlon Data](https://www.kaggle.com/datasets/anushka29/decathalon-data) dataset from Kaggle.

 ## From Data to Dashboard